AdobeDocs/analytics-platform.en/help/components/filters/quick-filters.md

 1. (Optional) Rename the filter.
 1. Select **[!UICONTROL Save]**.

-   The filter now appears in your component list in the left rail.
+   The filter now appears in your component list in the left panel.
 Also, note that the filter's side bar changes from light blue to a darker blue, indicating that it can no longer be edited or opened in the quick filter builder.

 ### Save in the Filter Builder {#save3}